-Chicago: So many museums, so little time.
+Chicago: So many museums.
 Back in May I made time to visit one of my favorites–the Swedish American Museum in the #Andersonville neighborhood.
 If your roots are Svensk, you should explore this neighborhood/museum.
 Always a fun visit.

 At the admission counter, a museum volunteer explained that there was a pop-up stand on the main floor serving cardamom rolls and coffee.
 I knew I had to take advantage, and I wasn’t disappointed.